Riadabd/export-and-import-lpdc-data/README.md

 ### In case of mismatch

 At the moment, only the `Requirement` type is displaying mismatches after the import process.
 The reason is due to the `<http://mu.semte.ch/vocabularies/core/uuid>` predicate being copied to the `ldes-data` graph; it should only be present in the `public graph`.
-The query below deletes the excessive triples:
+The query below deletes the excess triples:

 ```
 PREFIX ext: <http://mu.semte.ch/vocabularies/ext/>